Privacy Policy

 CLAPA may collect and process the following kinds of data about you:

-• Information you provide when registering to join the CLAPA community or when submitting any of the forms on our website, such as our fundraising inquiry form.
+• Information you provide when signing up to our mailing list or when submitting any of the forms on our website, such as our fundraising inquiry form.
 This information may include personal contact details, your child(ren)’s date of birth, your ethnic origin, which of our services you may be interested in, and other information you provide when submitting one of these forms.

 • Our website may collect information available from your browser, such as the country you’re in and the language you’re using, as well as resources you access.
 This is statistical data about our visitors’ browsing habits and does not identify you personally, though we do use it to better understand how people use our website.

 • Information about your use of our services, such as your attendance at events or the use of our Parent/Peer Support Service.
-Sensitive details will be kept confidential.
+Sensitive details will be kept confidential and only shared with certain staff members.

 • If you contact us, we may keep a record of that correspondence.
 If you send us personal information via email, we may keep your email address and the contents of your message for our records.